What Is a Sputum Stain for Mycobacteria?

 How to Collect a Sample of Your Sputum

-If you are sick at home, you will need to collect the sputum sample yourself.
+If you’re sick at home, you’ll need to collect the sputum

-- Brush your teeth and rinse your mouth (don’t use antiseptic mouthwash).
+- Brush your teeth and rinse your mouth without

 - Take a couple of long, deep breaths.